 Health care professionals are charged with providing a certain standard of care, but when deviations from protocols are made, whether from lapses in judgment, inexperience or gross negligence, patients often suffer life-altering harm.
 Surgery malpractice can encompass a wide range of errors, including wrong-site surgery, leaving foreign objects behind, improper sterilization, insufficient preoperative planning, and injuring a nerve or body part.

 In the wake of an injury or death in South Carolina, liability may be found with the hospital, anesthesiologist, surgeon, operating room nurse, or other providers who played a key role.
-From a legal standpoint, these cases are typically very complex and as such need the skill and resources of a SC medical malpractice lawyer who has experience litigating claims in the state’s courts.
+From a legal standpoint, these cases are typically very complex and as such need the skill and resources of an experienced medical malpractice lawyer who has experience litigating claims in the state’s courts.

 Speak with a personal injury lawyer South Carolina trusts